-At least three days prior to the deadline for withdrawal from a course without academic penalty, students will receive assessment of work accounting for at least 15% of their final grade.
-For 3000- or 4000-level courses in which such a graded assessment is impracticable, the instructor(s) must obtain an exemption from this policy from the Dean and this exemption must be noted on the corresponding course syllabus.
-In rare instances and at the Dean's discretion, other courses could receive a similar exemption, which also must be noted in the course syllabus.
+At least three days prior to the deadline for withdrawal from a 1000- or 2000-level course without academic penalty, students will receive assessment of work accounting for at least 15% of their final grade.
+Generally, students can expect some form of feedback on their performance in a course before the drop date.
+In rare instances, at the Dean's discretion, an exemption can be issued, which also must be noted in the course syllabus.